mutekinootoko/UberSlipStapler/README.md

 非常適合公司報帳用 :)。

 This program is designed for processing receipts sent by Uber Taiwan, the text processing only works with Taiwanese language.
-Uber Taiwan sends out two emails on every ride, which is required by Taiwanese law.
+Uber Taiwan sends out two emails after each ride, which is required by Taiwanese law.
 One is the main receipt and the other contains car rental informations.
-This python program collects Uber receipts from Gmail acccount, parses infomations, and combines ("staples") the two matching emails (of each ride) into one pdf file.
-Great for applying travel reimbursements.
+This python program collects Uber receipts from Gmail acccount, parses infomation, and combines ("staples") the two matching emails (of each ride) into one pdf file.
+Great for applying travel reimbursements :).

 ### Requirements
 Make sure follow instructions below:

-For macOS,
+Install `wkhtmltopdf`, for macOS,
 ```
 brew install caskroom/cask/wkhtmltopdf
 ```